jayanthbala08/AI_Hackathon_IITM/README.md

 # AI Call Assistant

-An intelligent voice assistant that can analyze speech, detect potential fraud, and engage in natural conversations with users.
+An intelligent voice assistant that can analyze speech, detect potential fraud, and engage in natural conversations while also booking appointments, setting reminders with users.

 ## Overview